Susan Choi

-Susan Choi (born 1969) is an American novelist.
+Susan Choi (born January 28, 1969) is an American novelist.
 She is the author of several acclaimed novels, including The Foreign Student (1998), American Woman (2003), and Trust Exercise (2019), which won the National Book Award for Fiction.
-She is shortlisted for the 2025 Booker Prize, for her most recent novel Flashlight.
+She was shortlisted for the 2025 Booker Prize, for her most recent novel Flashlight.

 Early life and education

 Born in 1969 in South Bend, Indiana, United States, to a Korean father and an American Jewish mother, Choi attended public schools.
 When she was nine years old, her parents divorced.
 She and her mother moved to Houston, Texas, where she attended the High School for the Performing and Visual Arts.
 Choi earned a B.A. degree in Literature from Yale University (1990) and an M.F.A. from Cornell University.